g4klx/MMDVMHost/README.md

 These are the source files for building the MMDVMHost, the program that interfaces to the MMDVM or DVMega on the one side, and a suitable network on the other.
-It supports D-Star, DMR, P25 Phase 1, NXDN, System Fusion, POCSAG, FM, and AX.25 on the MMDVM, and D-Star, DMR, and System Fusion on the DVMega.
+It supports D-Star, DMR, P25 Phase 1, NXDN, System Fusion, POCSAG, and FM on the MMDVM, and D-Star, DMR, and System Fusion on the DVMega.

 On the D-Star side the MMDVMHost interfaces with the ircDDB Gateway, on DMR it connects to the DMR Gateway to allow for connection to multiple DMR networks,